AnyLog-co/documentation/getting started.md

 get dictionary
 ```

-The values assigned to key can be tested using an ***if statement*** to trigger conditional execution of ANyLog commands.
-Details are available in thr [Conditional Execution](anylog%20commands.md#conditional-execution) section.
+The node dictionary is detailed in the [local dictionary](dictionary.md#the-local-dictionary) section.

 ### Retrieving environment variables